vickimzhang/vmzhang-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student studying invasive species in the subarctic, and am passionate about science communication and outreach.
+bio: I am a PhD Candidate at UofT studying invasive species in the subarctic, and am passionate about science communication and outreach.

 interests:
 - terrestrial invasion ecology in northern latitudes